-I was a part of team FOLO that was hired by The Morning Context to design a platform worthy of showcasing their unique approach to reporting.
-In other words, we had to create the canvas on which they would tell their "ambitious, timely, deeply researched and well-written stories".
+I led team FOLO that worked on the brand and interface design of The Morning Context.
+The overarching task was to design a canvas on which they would tell their "ambitious, timely, deeply researched and well-written stories".

 Beginning with three words: 'The Morning Context', The stories were to be fit in 3 broad categories as a constraint: Internet, Business and Chaos.
 A design constraint laid upon us was that the visual design had to be minimal.

 The client expressed early on that they needed a minimal design scheme.
 This obviously helped constrain us.
 The 3 elements that we chose to work with, keeping with the overarching principle of minimalism were:

 Since the journalism was constrained to fall under 3 topics, and minimalism was the underlying philosophy, we decided to use create the brand with the help and use of colour.